rmzKhatib/bedside-clock-arduino/README.md

 # Bedside Clock (Arduino)

 ## Description
 A simple bedside digital clock using Arduino.
-It shows the current time using a DS3231 RTC module and an I2C LCD display.
-Designed to be a beginner microcontroller project.
+It shows the current time using a DS3231 RTC module and a TM1637 LED 7 Segment display.

 ## Parts Used
-- Arduino Uno/Nano
+- Arduino Uno R3
 - DS3231 RTC module
-- I2C LCD (1602 or OLED)
+- TM1637 LED 7 Segment Display
+- Active Buzzer
+- 5V DC Power Cable
+- CR2032 Lithium Battery
-- Breadboard and jumper wires
+- Breadboard and jumper wires (for prototyping)
+- Will buy soldering parts for final design

 ## Features
 - Displays real-time clock in HH:MM
-- Possible addtions: alarm buzzer or buttons, date display, backlight dimming
+- Adjustable alarm buzzer

 ## Wiring Diagram
 To be added.

 ## Future Improvements
-- Add alarm function
-- Display date
+- Larger Display
-- Add dimming based on light sensor
+    - Possibly matrix display, allowing date and other messages to be displayed as well as time
+- Adjustable/dimmable lights

 ## Status
 Project setup complete.
 Parts being gathered.
+Planning and simulating on Tinkercad Circuits.